neilpeterson/talk-terraform-workshop/02-hello-world/README.md

 ## Module Overview

 In this module, you will be introduced to basic Terraform configuration syntax.
-You will also use the `terraform init`, `terrafrom apply`, and `terraform destroy` command.
+You will also use the `terraform init`, `terrafrom apply`, and `terraform destroy` commands.

 ## Create a simple Terraform configuration